 The application of the blockchain to business usage is still in its infancy.
 The distributed and decentralized nature of the blockchain can provide huge cost savings for hosting requirements and business continuity and disaster recovery.
 However, this may come at the cost of privacy, authenticity and security.

-Integration of a Hardware Security Module (HSM) into a blockchain solution can help organizations regain the privacy and security that may be lost by distributing proprietary software to an untrusted network of blockchain operators.
+The integration of a Hardware Security Module (HSM) into a blockchain solution can help organizations regain the privacy and security that may be lost by distributing proprietary software to an untrusted network of blockchain operators.
 By storing private keys and data within the HSM, data integrity and user authentication can be dramatically improved.
 Proprietary code can even be stored and run fully within an HSM to protect intellectual property.

 Historically, the blockchain has remained widely unregulated and blockchain-based platforms have operated as decentralized organizations with little or no centralized government due to trusting in the security of cryptographic algorithms to provide stability to the blockchain.